-A food thermometer should also be used to ensure that cooked food is held at safe temperatures until served.
-Cold foods should be held at 40°F or below.
+A food thermometer should also be used to ensure cooked food is held at a safe temperature until served.
+Cold foods should be kept at 40°F or below.
 Hot food should be kept at 140°F or above.

 According to Food Allergy Research and Education (FARE), up to 15 million Americans have food allergies.
 Food allergies affect 1 in every 13 children under 18 years of age.
 That’s roughly two in every classroom.
 We all probably know someone who avoids certain foods for one reason or another, be it gluten-intolerance or a full blown shellfish allergy, and this IFT Food Facts Video explains what exactly a food allergy is.